 - You will be included in department events such as seminars, lunches, or guest speakers – keep an eye out for announcements from the department and join us to do economics!

-To declare an economics major please see Amy Johnson in the Economics Department Office (306A Converse Hall).
-To process the paperwork, an unofficial transcript and a declaration of major form are needed.
-If you plan to major in economics, you should declare the major as soon as you have made that decision.
+To declare an economics major If you plan to major in economics, you should declare the major as soon as you have made that decision.
 Economics major declarations should occur by the end of sophomore year, or by the end of junior year at the latest (even for those who are double majoring!) so that we can work together to design your optimal course of study.
+You must complete these steps to declare your economics major:

 The Economics Student Handbook contains a wealth of information about economics at Amherst.
 If you are an economics major or are considering declaring the major, you should pick up a paper copy in the department office or look at the pdf version using the menu to the left.